 In a true whisper, the back of the larynx might be open between the vocal processes while the membranous vocal cords might be closed such that all the air is forced out through this triangular opening at the posterior end of the membranous true vocal cords.

-The signal generated by airflow through this triangle, consisting of white noise, lacks intensity and cannot be heard well or from very far away.
-It is not very penetrating.
+The signal generated by airflow through this triangle, consiss of white noise.
+White noise lacks intensity and cannot be heard well or from very far away.
+It is not very penetrating though background noise.
 It has a low signal-to-noise ratio.
 White noise blends with environmental noise.
 For example, open the car windows while traveling and a great deal of turbulent airflow is created at the window.
 This white noise effectively masks other sounds.
-A whisper, which is also white noise, in a car blends in with the sound created by the open windows and cannot be heard at all.
+A whisper (which is also white noise) in a car blends in with the sound created by the open windows and cannot be heard at all.